RCP and the communist logo (800 x 800 px) (5)

 Marx and Engels always stressed that theory is not a dogma, but a guide to action.
 We are entering into a period of heightened tension, war, and revolution.
 The objective conditions for the overthrow of capitalism already exist, and have for some time.
 What has been missing is a subjective factor — a revolutionary party.
 That needs to be built, there is work to be done.

-Alan Woods will close the Congress with remarks about the weekend’s events, and the tasks for the Revolutionary Communist Party ahead.
+Rob Sewell will close the Congress with remarks about the weekend’s events, and the tasks for the Revolutionary Communist Party ahead.

 Marx and Engels always stressed that theory is not a dogma, but a guide to action.
 We are entering into a period of heightened tension, war, and revolution.
 The objective conditions for the overthrow of capitalism already exist, and have for some time.
 What has been missing is a subjective factor — a revolutionary party.
 That needs to be built, there is work to be done.

-Alan Woods will close the Congress with remarks about the weekend’s events, and the tasks for the Revolutionary Communist Party ahead.
+Rob Sewell will close the Congress with remarks about the weekend’s events, and the tasks for the Revolutionary Communist Party ahead.

 Audience at Revolution Festival 2023